nt246/NTRES-6100-data-science/analysis/lesson16-functions.md

 <br>

 ## Today's learning objectives
-Today, we will first wrap up our coverage of for loops and then briefly introduce functions in R.
+Today, we will cover a brief introduction to how to write your own functions in R.

 By the end of today's class, you should be able to:

 * Write a simple function to automate a task
+* Set default values for function arguments
+* Explain why we should divide code into small, single-purpose functions

 <br>
 <br>